Monitor221hz/modding-vcpkg-ports/README.md

-# Vcpkg Repository (Forked By Monitor From Color-Glass Studios)
+# Vcpkg Repository
-This is a (forked) repository of Color-Glass software and related third-party libraries for use with Vcpkg.
-It contains unofficial defined bleeding edge versions for commonlib ng.
-Use at your own peril, as I don't know what I'm doing exactly.
+This is a forked repository of Color-Glass software and related third-party libraries for use with Vcpkg.

 ## Use in Manifest Mode
 To add to your project create a file in the root of your project (next to `vcpkg.json`) called